|What is early music?|

 Source: Early Music America

 In the spring of 1982 a group of friends, including University of Arizona faculty members James Anthony and John Boe as well as other members of Tucson's musical community, hit upon the idea of forming a group that would be, as our mission statement still reads, "Dedicated to the enrichment of contemporary life with the music of the past."
 Specifically, they wanted to organize concerts featuring music from the Medieval, Renaissance and Baroque Periods performed by early music specialists on period instruments.
-They settled on a name for the organization: The Arizona Early Music Society.
+They settled on a name for the organization: The Arizona Early Music, now known as Arizona Early Music.

 That first concert season began rather modestly: three concerts, for which the performers received only the gate receipts (typically just a few hundred dollars).
 The second and third seasons featured just two local concerts, augmented by organized bus trips to performances at Arizona State University in Tempe.
 As our audiences grew, so did our offerings.
-Now in our 39th season, AEMS regularly presents six or seven main stage concerts featuring internationally-acclaimed touring artists, as well as other forays into Tucson's schools and the community at large.
+Now in our 40th season, AEM regularly presents six or seven main stage concerts featuring internationally-acclaimed touring artists, as well as other forays into Tucson's schools and the community at large.

 |AEM Board of Directors|